Redfern Now: Reception

 The series has generally received critical praise.
 Of the first episode Melinda Houston of The Age said, "It makes for television that works on every level: as an important cultural contribution, as a vehicle for sensational actors, writers, directors and technicians, as a great conversation-starter and as a fabulous piece of drama."
 Based on the second episode, Bob Ellis writes, "It was very well done indeed, and the mixture, like Obama's Dreams From My Father, of honesty, eloquence and hope, bids fair... for a series outcome that may well be seen, in sum, hereafter, as a classic."
 After viewing the third episode, the television writer for The Canberra Times writes, "Redfern Now is probably as important as any drama produced this year.
 This is really mature and clever storytelling with the strangest taste of an old O. Henry morality tale."

 Redfern Now received criticism from some conservative commentators.
 They questioned the shows separation of the identity of Aboriginal people living in urban settings, from the perceived 'authentic' rural Aboriginal identity.

-Generally feedback received was overwhelmingly positive, with The Sydney Morning Herald calling the first airing a 'landmark moment' for Australian television.
+Generally feedback received was overwhelmingly positive, with The Sydney Morning Herald calling the first airing a "landmark moment" for Australian television.
 Metro Magazine noted that the themes explored did not appear like tokenistic tropes, as they often have on other shows which explore Aboriginal issues.
 They reviewed that the dark themes only existed in the background, and at the foreground were deep character explorations which assisted in presenting a rich and diverse culture.
 The show did not appear overly political, because of a greater focus on domestic, emotive scenes.

-The series received 7.9/10 stars on IMDb.
-The Guardian awarded the final telemovie 4/5 stars, stating that 'it will be missed, but the series concludes at the peak of its power.'